1. They are only for religious people.

 10. They are filled with unwelcoming cliques.

 There are meetings where people tend to stick with their friends, but in general 12 Step meetings are filled with friendly, welcoming individuals who try to make newcomers feel comfortable.
 If you have a negative experience at a 12 Step meeting, try finding another one.
 Don’t let one person ruin your chance to grow in your recovery.

 11. They are designed to make you feel helpless against your addiction.

 Step 1 says you must accept that you are powerless against your addiction, and sometimes people take this to mean that they will never achieve sobriety or live a “normal” life.
-What it actually means, is that you must accept that you have no control over your alcohol or drug intake.
-That you can’t have just one.
+However, the first step simply states you must accept that you have no control over your alcohol or drug intake.
 And as long as addiction is ruling your life, you’re not truly in control of it.
 You can, however, put in the work, overcome your addiction, and regain control of your life.
-12 Step is designed to strengthen your recovery and make you feel stronger, not to make you feel helpless.
+12 Step is designed to strengthen your recovery and make you feel stronger, not make you feel helpless.

 12. They don’t work.

-While some people are skeptical of the success of 12 Step programs, there is also countless people who credit their sobriety to 12 Step.
-And the National Institute of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the American Psychiatric Association (APA) all recommend AA or similar groups as they claim that programs that facilitate patients’ engagement within groups are the most effective for addictive behavior change.
+While some people are skeptical of the success of 12 Step programs, there are also countless people who credit their sobriety to 12 Step.
+And the National Institute of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the American Psychiatric Association (APA) all recommend AA or similar groups.
+They claim that programs that facilitate patients’ engagement within groups are the most effective at changing addictive behavior.

 If your loved one is struggling with alcoholism or drug addiction, we are here to help.
 Reach out to Mountainside by calling 888 833 4676.